VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 **Note:**
 - DGE analysis requires group to contain a minimum of 3 samples each
-- Genes with low counts (TMM < 10 in all samples) are excluded from DE analysis
+- Gene Prefiltering based on [Deseq2 Documentation Prefiltering Section](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html): Genes are removed if they do not have three or more samples with a read count of 10 or greater.
 - DE results are considered significant when the adjusted P-value, calculated using the Benjamini-Hochberg correction, is less than or equal to 0.05
 - The threshold for absolute log fold change is set to 1.5 (0.58 Log2 fold change)